Maximell/ReliableControlsApplication/README.md

   2. Any code you devised to test your implementation
   3. Any artifacts you feel are relevant (e.g., build instructions, notes on your approach, etc.)

+## Bonus Challenge (not actually bonus): Basic MVC Website
+Create a simple MVC website to display accumulated results.

+A main index page should list all devices and their associated count values

+The results should update dynamically on the client either every second, or every time the data changes.